GoogleCloudPlatform/professional-services-data-validator/docs/connections.md

 * [DB2](#DB2)
 * [AlloyDB](#AlloyDB)

-As you see above, Teradata and BigQuery have different sets of custom arguments (for example project_id for BQ versus host for Teradata).
+As you see above, Teradata and BigQuery have different sets of custom arguments (for example project-id for BQ versus host for Teradata).
 Every connection type requires its own configuration for connectivity.
 To find out the parameters for each connection type, use the following command.

 ```
 data-validation connections add -c CONN_NAME <connection type> -h
 ```

 Below is the expected configuration for each type.